 - GTIN a globally unique series of numbers and letters used to identify the product for trade.

 - Stock Item? enabling this turns on inventory tracking for this item.
+The topmost checkbox will select all items on the page when ticked.

 - Location lets you enter/edit the coordinate number of the storage bin where the item is located, giving you more control in managing your inventory.